AABearBots/First-Closed-Doors-Competition/README.md

 They extract raw trades and order books data from exchanges and store it in a standardized format for other bots to consume.

-You will not need to program these kinds of bots for this competition, as we will be using an existing one --[Charly](https://github.com/AAMasters/AACharly-Extraction-Bot)-- which gets raw data from Poloniex, the one exchange we will be working with.
+You will not need to program these kinds of bots for this competition, as we will be using an existing one —[Charly](https://github.com/AAMasters/AACharly-Extraction-Bot)— which gets raw data from Poloniex, the one exchange we will be working with.

 ##### Indicator Algobots (AKA i-gobots)

-They process raw trades data and other indicators to output elaborate data structures, mainly technical indicators, for Trading Algobots to consume.
+They process raw trades data and other indicators to output elaborate data structures, mainly technical indicators, for trading algobots to consume.

 You will most likely need to program i-gobots in order to perform Technical Analysis studies or functions.
 While it is true that you can process data and do all sorts of calculations from within your trading algobot's code, this is not recommended.
 Advanced Algos Ltd. encourages developers to respect incumbencies assigned to each type of algobot, for several reasons:

 1. The AAPlatform's architecture is designed so that algobots can consume data from other algobots, in order for the network to reuse resources.
 By respecting the incumbencies of each type of algobot you contribute to growing the platform along with the embedded ecosystem in a sustainable manner.

-2. The AAPlatform is set up as a marketplace of Extractor, Indicator and Trading Algobots.
+2. The AAPlatform is set up as a marketplace of Extractor, Indicator and trading algobots.
 If you program and release an i-gobot, you will soon be able to monetize that effort as algobots consuming the data your i-gobot generates will pay you a fee.

-3. If instead of creating an Indicator Algobot, you do the calculations from within your Trading Algobot, anyone can come at a later time, extract from your Trading Algobot the code that performs the calculations, and create their own Indicator Algobot with it.
+3. If instead of creating an indicator algobot, you do the calculations from within your trading algobot, anyone can come at a later time, extract from your trading algobot the code that performs the calculations, and create their own indicator algobot with it.
 This means you may permanently lose the chance to monetize the indicator functions and effectively allow someone else to do it instead.

 ##### Trading Algobots (AKA t-gobots)

 They automate trading strategies and place orders through the platform, which connects to exchanges via exchanges APIs to trade cryptocurrency.

-#### How Algobots Work
+### How Algobots Work

-Algobots mission is –in essence—creating *products* that others can consume.
+Algobots mission is —in essence— creating *products* that others can consume.
 To do this, they run *processes* which produce and store *datasets*.

-Eeach algobot may have several processes, and processes don’t necessarily have a one-to-one relationship with products.
+Eeach algobot may have several processes, and processes don't necessarily have a one-to-one relationship with products.
 That is, a product can be the result of the work of one or more processes.

 Algobot processes are self-contained entities, meaning that they run when called by the AACloud and stop when they finish the task at hand, to wake up again only when AACloud calls the process the next time (in configurable intervals).
 The datasets processes create are the actual *output* of algobots which are stored in Azure Cloud Storage accounts.
-But process also produce and store a second valuable piece of information: *status reports*.
+Process also produce and store a second valuable piece of information: *status reports*.

 Status reports serve as temporal annotations that algobots read every time they are called by AACloud so as to know what was done in the previous run and what the state of affairs is at the present time.
 Status reports are dynamic, and they change constantly, with updates after every single run of the associated process.

 We established that algobots produce products for others to consume.
-This “others” include other algobots, meaning that algobots usually depend on the datasets produced by other algobots.
+This "others" include other algobots, meaning that algobots usually depend on the datasets produced by other algobots.
 We call these *data dependencies*, which are declared on each algobot configuration file.

 Algobots consume their own status report and they might as well consume status reports from other algobots.
 We call these *status dependencies*, which are too declared in each algobot configuration files.